 E. Golovko: Attuan Aleut, Alaska Russian

 Russian linguist, Evgeny Golovko has worked extensively with Attuan Russian Creole as well as Atkan on the Commander Islands, Russia.
-During the summer of 2009, Golovko and Dirks set off on their mission to Atka to work on the 12 wax cylinder recordings with the last speaker of Attuan Aleut, John Golodoff, age 80.
+During the summer of 2009, Golovko and his assistant Moses Dirks set off on their mission to Atka to work on the wax cylinder recordings with the last speaker of Attuan Aleut, John Golodoff, age 80.
 Unfortunately, they never made it, due to the adverse weather conditions so common to that part of the Aleutians.
-At the very same time, Golodoff fell seriously ill and in two weeks time, died.
-The work on transcribing was then left to Golovko and Dirks.
-While waiting to get back home from their fated field trip, these two recommenced the work.
+At the very same time in Attu, Golodoff fell seriously ill then died in two weeks time The work on transcribing was then left to Golovko and Dirks.
+While waiting to get back home from their fated field trip, these two started on the work of transcribing ancient texts describing a life lived long ago.

 Excerpt from Attuan Aleut Fieldnotes, Summer 2010

-Final fieldtrip is scheduled for September 2012.
-Golovko is to fly into Fairbanks, meet with Krauss then travel to Anchorage and work intensively with Dirks, refining the transcription and develop final apparatus.
+Final fieldtrip took place September 2012.
+Golovko flew into Fairbanks, met with Krauss then traveled to Anchorage to work intensively with Dirks, further refining the transcription and develop final apparatus.
+Final deliverable is due October 2013,

 Alaska Russian